aravind-ineuron/neurolab-jupyterlab/README.md

 # Jupyter lab
-- Execute the codes in each cells to get the output.
+- Execute the codes in each cell to get the output.